Kristyna Myles – The Ruby Lounge – Monday 23 March:

 One of the most influential musicians/producers around, Nile Rodgers, performs alongside Chic at the O2 Apollo.
 With hits including Good Times, Le Freak, Everybody Dance and Dance, Dance, Dance, there’s no shortage of good times to be had – and expect a medley of other artists’ hits too as he often plays Lets Dance, Lost in Music and We Are Family (well he was involved in the writing and producing).
 This is an artist who can really pen an addictive dance and singalong hit.
 Tickets £40 plus booking fee.

-Ameriie – Manchester Academy – Friday 27 March:
+Amerie – Manchester Academy – Friday 27 March:

-Best known for her massive hit 1 Thing, singer Ameriie has described her sound as specific and unique – hard and soft; melodic; lush harmonies; aggressive but smooth; soulful.
+Best known for her massive hit 1 Thing, singer Amerie has described her sound as specific and unique – hard and soft; melodic; lush harmonies; aggressive but smooth; soulful.
 Six years after previous album In Love and War was released, she is back, joining up with her hit-making collaborator Rich Harrison and demonstrating that she hasn’t missed a beat.
 Support comes from Hayley Cassidy.
 Tickets £17.50 plus booking fee.

 Gun – Manchester Academy – Friday 27 March: